-In accordance with our Compensation Policy and with the Israeli Companies Regulations (Relief from Related Parties' Transactions), 5760-2000, in meetings held in August 2015, the Compensation Committee and the Board as a whole approved payment to the Company's directors, including to Michael Federmann and David Federmann (who each may be considered a direct or indirect controlling shareholder of the Company), in accordance with maximum regulatory rates payable to External Directors under Israeli law for companies similarly classified based on their shareholding equity, which is also paid to the Company's External Directors.
-As a result, each of the Company's directors is and will be entitled to an annual fee of NIS 111,345 (equal to approximately \$32,522) and a per meeting fee of NIS 4,285 (equal to approximately \$715), which reflect the above mentioned fee levels, linked to the Israeli consumer price index.
-Compensation payments to directors are made either directly to the director or to his or her employing company.
+In accordance with the Compensation Policy and with the Israeli Companies Regulations (Relief from Related Parties' Transactions), 5760-2000, in meetings held in October 2016, the Compensation Committee and the Board as a whole approved payment to the Company's directors, including to Michael Federmann and David Federmann (who each may be considered a direct or indirect controlling shareholder of the Company), in accordance with maximum regulatory rates payable to External Directors under Israeli law for companies similarly classified based on their shareholding equity, which is also paid to the Company's External Directors.
+As a result, each of the Company's directors is and will be entitled to an annual fee of NIS 111,345 (equal to approximately \$29,057) and a per meeting fee of NIS 4,285 (equal to approximately \$1,118), which reflect the above mentioned fee levels, linked to the Israeli consumer price index.